jls-github/soundside-forms/README.md

 # Roadmap

 - Phase one: Forms are hard-coded on the frontend and organized into CSV files for the administrators to access.
 - Phase two: Forms are fetched from a CMS that the adminstrator can access.
-This may or may not be a part of this app.
-TBD.
+This may or may not be a part of this app (TBD).
+QR Codes should be generated upon form creation.
+Forms should be fetched by based on url parameters.

 # TODO's